Amazon Marketplace

 Gated products are categories that sellers cannot automatically sell in but must first obtain approval from Amazon.
 This often affects branded items, jewelry, food, and premium categories.
 The gating mechanism protects customers and brand owners from unscrupulous sellers and counterfeit products.

-Open term pageGlance Views
+Open glossary pageGlance Views

 Aufrufe der Produktdetailseite